javxzo/Olympics-2024-Power-Bi-Dashboard/README.md

 # 🏅 Olympics Dashboard Project

 Another Power Bi project!
-This one was very fun and proabbly the cleanest out of them so far.
+This one was very fun and probably the cleanest out of them so far.
 It also took me a good amount of time to complete!
-This dashboard is for the 2024 Olympics with a kaggle dataset - however, when this was being made, the Olympics were on-going and the dataset being used was consistently being updated.
+This dashboard is for the 2024 Olympics with a Kaggle dataset - however, when this was being made, the Olympics were ongoing and the dataset being used was consistently being updated.
 The Python file, *app.py* covers that and makes this dashboard entirely updated!
 The rest of the details will be explained below!

 Side note: I've attached images at the end in case you prefer not opening the .pbix file - our school accounts haven't permitted us to use Power Bi's upload service otherwise it would be up there, sorry!!